2017 People’s Choice Awards Hair & Makeup — Blake Lively & More

 Victoria Justice walked the carpet and looked so young and fresh with sleek, straight hair.

 We loved Ruby Rose‘s look, too!
-She’s the fierce face of Urban Decay cosmetics.
+She’s the fierce face of Urban Decay cosmetics and rocked a super dark lip.

 Sarah Jessica Parker stunned.
-The Divorce star rocked a crown braid at the Golden Globes that many said was a tribute to Carrie Fisher’s Princess Leia, and this look was a departure from that.
+The Divorce star rocked a crown braid at the Golden Globes that many said was a tribute to Carrie Fisher’s Princess Leia — this look was a departure from that.
+At the PCAs, she wore her hair sleek and straight.

 We also got our first look at Fifth Harmony as a group of 4 without Camila Cabello — and all of the ladies looked amazing.